bluewitch/dwulf-manifesto/3_Wolf.md

 Experience in this will set one to self custodial crypto wallets, lighting node operations,  and management of full validators, and delegators.

-- Crypto Blockchain
+- Crypto Blockchain, BTC (MyNode)
-- Solidity, Vipr, Substrate
+- EVM: Solidity, Vipr
-- Smart Contract
+- Polkadot: Substrate, Ink!
+Swanky (Smart Contract)
-- DeFi, Terra Luna, Astar Plasm
+- Para-Chains: Astar(Plasm), Acala, Nodle,

-Fresh accounts,  should be incepted through a air gapped, cold hardware wallet, trezor, or nano x.  with crypto steel.
+- Fresh accounts, should be incepted through a air gapped, cold hardware wallet, trezor, or nano x.  with crypto steel as primary backup.

 ## Raspberry Pi (MyNode) Lightning.

-MyNode Lighting Node
+Bitcoin and Litecoin node with lightning and other options MyNode Lighting Node
 (ARM, 1TB, 4 GIG RAM)